 The compiler must set the default_action to NoAction (and also insert it into the list of actions) for tables that do not define the default_action property.
-This is consistent with the semantics given in Section 14.2.1.3.
-Hence, all tables can be thought of as having a default_action property, either implicitly or explicitly.
+Hence, all tables can be thought of as having a default_action' property, either implicitly or explicitly.